-Celebrated here in Croissy-sur-Seine on the weekend closest to the 9th May, the European festival comprises an International Sports Day taking place on the Saturday in the sports stadium with a variety of competitions for all ages, followed on the Sunday by a Music Day for both children and adults.
-This event is organised by the town-hall and Les Amis du Jumelage, with the collaboration of the British School of Paris and the Music School of Croissy.
+Celebrated in Croissy-sur-Seine on the weekend closest to the 9th May, the European festival encompasses an International Sports Day at the sports stadium, taking place on the Saturday.
+We welcome teams of all ages, from both the British School and the town, to compete and create comeradery between the children.
+This is followed on the Sunday by a Music Day for children and adults alike.
+This weekend event is organised by the town-hall and Croissy sans Frontières, with the assistance of the British School of Paris and the Music School of Croissy.

 Since 1999, this has been an unmissable event for all lovers of romantic music !
 Organized each year in mid-October within the charming surroundings of the Saint-Léonard chapel, the Romantic Festival is dedicated to concerts, exhibitions, readings and performances based around a musical and literary repertory.
 Teaching concerts and animations on instruments are also a 'big hit'.